 LEDs began to match and even surpass the lumen output of light-emitting plasma, making them a more practical and cost-effective option for many applications.
 As a result, light-emitting plasma gradually fell out of favor, overshadowed by the advancements in LED technology.

 Induction lighting stands out for its remarkable longevity and minimal maintenance requirements.
 Unlike traditional lamps, induction lamps do not have cathodes inside, allowing them to operate for hundreds of thousands of hours without burning out.
+Induction bulbs are also less prone to leaky bulbs compared to fluorescent bulbs; leaky bulbs can disrupt the inert gas environment inside certain types of lighting, leading to decreased performance or failure.
 This makes induction lighting an excellent choice for locations that are difficult to access or where continuous operation is essential, such as in nuclear power plants or high-traffic areas like escalators.

 Despite its long lifespan, induction lighting does have limitations.
-One of the primary drawbacks is its inability to focus or project light effectively.
+Induction lighting generally provides broad illumination and a diffuse light source, making it suitable for applications where widespread, uniform light is needed, such as tunnels and stairwells.
+However, one of the primary drawbacks is its inability to focus or project light effectively.
 The light emitted by induction lamps cannot be easily controlled by optics, which restricts their applications to scenarios where broad, unfocused illumination is acceptable.

 Nevertheless, the reliability and durability of induction lighting make it a valuable option in specific contexts.